nodejs/undici/README.md

 `Pool` does not guarantee that requests are dispatched in order of invocation.

-#### `pool.connected: Integer`

-Number of active connections in pool.

-This might be changed to a `Boolean` in future semver major version.

 #### Events

 * `'connect'`, emitted when a client has connected.
 The first argument is the